Dev Tools

 Like asdf (or nvm or pyenv but for any language), it manages dev tools like node, python, cmake, terraform, and hundreds more.

-mise is a tool that manages installations of programming language runtimes and other tools for local development.
+is a tool that manages installations of programming language runtimes and other tools for local development.
 For example, it can be used to manage multiple versions of Node.js, Python, Ruby, Go, etc. on the same machine.

-Once activated, mise will automatically switch between different versions of tools based on the directory you're in.
+Once activated, mise can automatically switch between different versions of tools based on the directory you're in.
 This means that if you have a project that requires Node.js 18 and another that requires Node.js 22, mise will automatically switch between them as you move between the two projects.
 See tools available for mise with in the registry.

 To know which tool version to use, mise will typically look for a mise.toml